SimoSpark/Tic-Tac-Toe/README.md

 - **Play against yourself**: Challenge your own skills!
 - **Winning Display**: Get a cheerful message when you win! 🏆
 - **Draw Message**: If it's a draw, you'll see a friendly reminder that "It's a tie!" 😅
-- **Responsive Design**: The game is centered on the screen and looks great on all devices!
 - **Easy Restart**: Click anywhere to restart the game after a win or a draw. 🔄